Craig had been bullied at school and with his mum very ill, he took a brave decision to move away in order to create a better life for himself.

 During his first Talent Match meeting, he explained to his Advocate that although his background and skills were in catering, he really wanted to find out more about youth work.
 He asked for her help in securing training to support this.
 Craig liked the fact that, unlike other providers, Talent Match would not force him into any job, but would focus on him as an individual.
 This allowed him the opportunity to pursue a vocation in something that he valued without any added pressure.

 Craig took on a paid role with Talent Match which involved recruiting young people to the programme.
 The knowledge he gained from this role helped him to become confident enough to apply for a full time role with The Prince's Trust.
-He now works as a Job Ambassador, undertaking outreach work with young people in Norwich and Ipswich and providing them with information to support them into positive outcomes.

 Craig is due to undertake his Level 3 in Working with Young People qualification and he is confident that with the support available to him, he can achieve his goal of a long term career within this industry.
 Craig feels fortunate to have not only the support of Talent Match, but to be able to go home to Liverpool and to share his success with his very proud family.